danielpmadden/ai-osi-stack/versions/historical/update-plan-4.md

 Update Plan 4 (Finisher / Custodial Hardening Edition) “Make it canonical, provable, and untouchable.”

-> **License Update Notice:** References to CC BY-NC-ND within this historical plan are superseded by the open-core licensing scheme (Apache-2.0 for code, CC BY-SA 4.0 for documentation).
+> **License Update Notice:** References to the prior restricted license (non-commercial, no-derivative) within this historical plan are superseded by the open-core licensing scheme (Apache-2.0 for code, CC BY-SA 4.0 for documentation).
 1 · Purpose

 To finalize v 4.2 by embedding custodial continuity, anti-exploitation, and canonical verification infrastructure so that no derivative (v 1–v 3, rogue v 4, or external fork) can gain legitimacy without your signature.